craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ## Common Weave Patches
 ### Uniform Weapon Patches
+#### Balanced (I - V)
+The weapon is magically balanced, providing additional accuracy and power to every attack made.

+When you make an Attack Roll or a Damage Roll with this weapon, add a number to the roll equal to the Patch's Power.

+#### Bloodrage (I - V)
+This weapon fuels your spirit when your body refuses to.

+While you have half your Hit Points or fewer, you gain a bonus to damage dealt with this weapon equal to twice the Patch's Power.

-#### Formalized Form (I)
+#### Formalized (0)
-This weapon cannot be damaged or destroyed by
+This weapon cannot be damaged or destroyed by traditional means.

+#### Lanterned (I - X)
+This weapon glows with arcane radiance.

+You may enable or disable this Patch as a bonus action.
+While enabled, the weapon sheds a radius of bright light and then dim light equal to the Patch's Power multiplied by 5'.

 #### Leeching (I - V)
 The weapon feeds on the blood of your enemies, and emboldens you to continue it's feeding.

 When you reduce a creature to 0 Hit Points using this weapon, you gain a number of Temporary Hit Points equal to your Proficiency Modifier plus the Patch's Power.

-#### Balanced (I - V)
+#### Walloping (I - V)
-The weapon is magically balanced, providing additional accuracy and power to every attack made.

-When you make an Attack Roll or a Damage Roll with this weapon, add a number to the roll equal to the Patch's Power.
+This weapon packs one hell of a punch.

+A creature hit by this weapon must succeed on a Strength Saving Throw, the DC of which is equal to twice the Patch's Power plus 8, or be knocked prone.

 ### Melee Weapon Patches
 ### Ranged Weapon Patches
 ### Implement Patches